siv2r/bip-frost-signing/README.md

   - The list of tweaks *tweak<sub>1..v</sub>*: *v* 32-byte arrays, each a serialized scalar
   - The list of tweak methods *is_xonly_t<sub>1..v</sub>*: *v* booleans
   - The message *m*: a byte array[^max-msg-len]
-  - The auxiliary randomness *rand*: a 32-byte array, serialized scalar (optional argument)
+  - The auxiliary randomness *rand*: a 32-byte array (optional argument)
 - If the optional argument *rand* is present:
   - Let *secshare' = xor_bytes(secshare, hash<sub>FROST/aux</sub>(rand))*
 - Else: